 Centre for Applied Macro- and Petroleum Economics (CAMP)

-CAMP was established in 2012 to bring together economists working on applied macroeconomic issues, with special emphasis on Energy economics.
+CAMP is established to bring together economists working on applied macroeconomic issues, with special emphasis on Energy economics.

 The centre's objectives are to advance research and post-graduate training in relevant fields.
 The Centre will conduct original and objective research to improve the understanding of macroeconomic issues of resource rich economies, and to act as a forum for discussion of policy issues between academia, government and the private sector.